 And don’t overlook the little things.
 For example, links in email appeals should lead directly to your online donation page.
 Don’t force potential donors to find their way there from your home page on their own.

 Remember to cut the clutter from your donation page.
-Donors don’t need to be educated about your nonprofit’s work when they click a link to donate.
+Donors don’t need to be re-educated about your nonprofit’s work when they click a link to donate.
 Make sure any content on your online donation page directs donors towards completing their donation.

 We know you have a lot to say about your nonprofit, your work, and your goals.
 However, including these messages on your donation page draws a donor’s attention away from the giving process.
 Save all that information for another page on your website.
 Then, repurpose that content to use in your follow up communications!